 - 1. Notice.
 When notifying a person whose legal rights, duties or privileges are affected by a decision of the Chief Executive Officer, the System must advise the person of the right to appeal to the Board and of the manner in which the right may be exercised.
 This notice must comply with 5 M.R.S. §9052. - 2.
 Statement of appeal.
 A person who wishes to appeal a decision of the Chief Executive Officer must begin the appeal process by sending a written statement of appeal to the Board.
-Any reasonably clear statement to the effect that the person wishes to appeal a decision of the Chief Executive Officer, and identifying that decision, submitted by email or otherwise in writing to the System shall be treated as a statement of appeal.
+Any reasonably clear statement to the effect that the person wishes to appeal a decision of the Chief Executive Officer, and identifying that decision, shall be treated as a statement of appeal.
 The only issues that are the subject of an appeal are those that have previously been decided by the Chief Executive Officer.
 If the person wishes to raise issues or conditions not previously considered by the Chief Executive Officer, those additional issues can be added in accordance with section 6(2) below. - 3.
 Assignment to hearing officer.
 When a statement of appeal is received, the System, in a timely manner, will assign the appeal to a hearing officer in accordance with section 8.
 The System will notify the person of the identity of the assigned hearing officer and alternative hearing officers, describe the process for selecting an alternative hearing officer, briefly outline the appeal process and advise that, if the person fails to appear at any hearing, the appeal may be deemed to have been abandoned and the matter dismissed with prejudice. - 4.
-Notice to Employer Participating Local District.
-If the appeal involves an employee of a participating local district or school unit, the System will notify the employerparticipating local district that the appeal has been brought, identify the employee and hearing officer, and advise that the employer participating local district is how to become a party to the appeal.
+Notice to Participating Local District.
+If the appeal involves an employee of a participating local district, the System will notify the participating local district that the appeal has been brought, identify the employee and hearing officer and advise that the participating local district is a party to the appeal.
 The notice must comply with 5 M.R.S. §9052.